5 Best Neighborhoods For Bar-Hopping in Chicago, IL

 Like getting a little weird when you go out?
-The eclectic mix of bars, clubs and pubs that line Milwaukee Avenue are sure to keep you on your toes.
+The eclectic mix of bars, clubs, and pubs that line Milwaukee Avenue are sure to keep you on your toes.
 Some of the must-hits include Whiskey Business, SWIG, Debonair, Links Taproom, The Flat Iron, The Revel Room, and High Noon Saloon.
-The community is just as eclectic as its bars – you’ll see artists, musicians, and your everyday hipsters roaming the street.
-Spend a night out on this street and you’re guaranteed to come back with a story.
+The community is just as eclectic as its bars – you’ll see artists, musicians, and your everyday hipsters participating in bar hopping activities in this area of Chicago.

 Don’t worry, we didn’t forget about the other stretch of this street that knows how to party.
 Continue north on Milwaukee for about 15 minutes and you’ll reach Logan Square’s bar scene, where we have to give a shout out to spots like Emporium, East Room, Slippery Slope, Revolution, The Radler, The Owl, and The Rocking Horse.

-Last but certainly not least, another of Chicago’s most bar-populated streets is Lincoln Avenue, particularly from Wrightwood to Fullerton.
+Last but certainly not least, another of Chicago’s most bar-populated neighborhoods is Lincoln Park, particularly on Lincoln Avenue from Wrightwood to Fullerton.
 The vibe around here is generally more casual, but not any less fun.

 This part of Lincoln Park has tons of bars in close proximity to one another, such as Red Lion Pub, Lincoln Avenue Social, The Barrelhouse Flat, Lincoln Tap Room, Elbo Room, Delilah’s, and Prost.
 The music venue Lincoln Hall is also located here, so catching a concert is always an option.